 If you are concerned about your loved one’s physical health during COVID-19, you may want to consider working with a home care provider to provide company and check in on them regularly.
 At Cherished Companions, we’re committed to giving your senior loved one the care they need while also going above and beyond to protect them from the risk of contracting the virus.
 All of our caregivers are trained in our full COVID-19 safety protocol, and we can work with your family to provide the level of care your loved one needs!

-If you have further questions, would like to request resources, or want to inquire about getting a caregiver for your loved one or becoming a caregiver with Cherished, please contact us today!
+If you have further questions, would like to request resources, or want to inquire about getting a caregiver for your loved one or becoming a caregiver with Cherished, please contact Cherished Companions today through our website or call us at (440) 484-5390!